dubhater/vapoursynth-sangnom/README.md

 *   aa: the strength of anti-aliasing, this value is considered in 8 bit clip
     *   default: 48
     *   range: 0 ...
 128
-    *   note: don't use a too low value, it will produce crappy result, the default value is good enough

 ***
 *   planes: planes which are processed